Dsspinetti/Spinetti_Dominick_Capstone_CaseStudy/README.md

  - Going to start working on testing as most requirements are already fulfilled for app layout I would like to start preparing the project for submission before polishing up other operations.
  - Successfully implemented tests for CourseRepository, FAQRepository, and ReportBugRepository.
  - Added more test classes for repositories and added delete mapping for course and faq pages.
+ - Created the rest of the testing classes for Impl classes.